 Encircling Astronomy and the Egyptians: An Approach to Abraham 3

-Kerry Muhlestein (email@example.com) is an assistant professor of ancient scripture at BYU.
+Kerry Muhlestein (firstname.lastname@example.org) was an assistant professor of ancient scripture at BYU when this was written.

 I have long held the view that the universe is built upon symbols, whereby one thing bespeaks another; the lesser testifying of the greater, lifting our thoughts from man to God, from earth to heaven, from time to eternity. . . .
 God teaches with symbols; it is his favorite method of teaching.

 Abraham 3 is one of the most enigmatic sections of the Pearl of Great Price.
 Teacher and student together sense there is something more to the text than the meaning they are drawing out of it.
 Each thorough exploration gently nudges another layer of understanding from the text, but we always feel we have unraveled only the smallest portion of what it has to offer.
 Though I do not pretend to have a great key to unlock this revelation, I believe there are some apperceptive principles that cast light on Abraham’s night vision.